-The FY 2020 budget includes a recurring allocation of $0.7 million for the Iowa Geological Survey.
+A recurring allocation for the Iowa Geological Survey of $695,000.
 Funding from the Environment First Fund will be used for operations and water resource management and will help provide Iowans with the knowledge to manage effectively natural resources for long-term sustainability and economic development.
 The appropriation, along with additional grant funding from other sponsors, will provide support for staff, researchers, and students who dedicate their time to the mission and work of the Iowa Geological Survey.

 Bond Sales/Master Lease/Debt Service

-The Bonds and Loans line includes the following potential bond sales and master lease financings for FY 2020 subject to the refinement of schedules and final approval by the Board:
+The Bonds and Loans line includes the following potential bond sales for FY 2021 subject to the refinement of schedules and final approval by the Board:

-In addition to FY 2020 projected debt service on existing issues ($115 million for bonds, $ 6.6 million for existing notes payable, $ 1.6 million for existing capital lease payable, $0.6 million for existing master lease payable), an estimate of $0.6 million has been included for the issues listed above.
+In addition to FY 2021 projected debt service on existing issues ($93.7 million for bonds, $ 1.3 million for existing notes payable, $ 1.9 million for existing capital lease payable.

 Breakdown of Other Income